bigclouds/safeguard/docs/configuration/network-restriction/examples.md

 #### Block connections to the specified domain

-Block connections to `example.com`. bouheki periodically looks up IP addresses, so it keeps up with IP address changes.
+Block connections to `example.com`. safeguard periodically looks up IP addresses, so it keeps up with IP address changes.

 ```yaml
 network: